sachinsharma9780/Mapping-Infrastructure-and-Monitor-Urbanization-in-Europe-using-Deep-Learning-/README.md

 7. Finally, Merge all Classfication prediction maps to make one big image using merge_class_maps_and_prob_maps.py which will look like as following,(Right side image is what I fed to the trained classifier to get the predictions) below are the predictions done on Graz city of Austria:

 ![graz_classification](https://user-images.githubusercontent.com/40523048/64496798-124f3e80-d2a9-11e9-994a-215e5a801210.jpg)
-                        fig2: Classification Heatmap of Graz city(left) and satellite image of Graz city
+                        fig2: Classification Heatmap of Graz city(left) and its corresponding satellite image.

 8. You can retrive all Classification and Probability Heatmaps stored in different folders using retrieve_heatmaps.py file.